Samuel J. Randall: Death

 Randall's positions on tariffs and pensions had made him, according to The New York Times, "a practical Republican" by 1888.
 Voting with the opposing party so frequently was an effective tactic, as he faced only token Republican opposition for reelection that year.
 Randall's health continued to decline.
 When the new congress began in 1889, he received special permission to be sworn into office from his bed, where he was confined.
 The new Speaker, Republican Thomas Brackett Reed of Maine, appointed Randall to the Rules and Appropriations committees, but he had no impact during that term.

 On April 13, 1890, Randall died of colon cancer in his Washington home.
 He had recently joined the First Presbyterian Church in the capital, and his funeral was held there.
 He was buried in Laurel Hill Cemetery in Philadelphia.

 Elected every two years from 1862 to 1888, Randall was the only prominent Democrat continuously on the national scene between those years.
 In an obituary, the Bulletin of the American Iron and Steel Association described the congressman who had consistently protected their industry: "Not a great scholar, nor a great orator, nor a great writer, Samuel J. Randall was nevertheless a man of sterling common sense, quick perceptions, great courage, broad views and extraordinary capacity for work."
+His longtime Republican adversary and rival Thomas Brackett Reed wrote of Randall that "there have been few men with a will more like iron or a courage more unfaltering."

 The only scholarly works on his life are a master's thesis by Sidney I. Pomerantz, written in 1932, and a doctoral dissertation by Albert V. House, from 1934; both are unpublished.
 His papers were collected by the University of Pennsylvania library in the 1950s and he has been the subject of several journal articles (many by House), but awaits a full scholarly biography.